Complimentary Shipping IGI Certified Diamonds Lifetime Upgrade Program Lifetime Warranty

 Expert Reviewed

 A small hand wearing the right ring looks stunning.
 A small hand wearing the wrong ring looks overwhelmed.
-The difference is not carat weight, it is proportion: shape that flatters the finger, setting height that respects the knuckle, and band width that fits the hand’s scale.
+The difference is not carat weight.
+It is proportion: shape that flatters the finger, setting height that respects the knuckle, band width that fits the hand's scale, and the three-way relationship between stone, setting, and skin.
+Many petite buyers default to "just go bigger" and end up with a ring that dominates the finger rather than completing it.
+The right answer is almost always the inverse: pick a shape that extends the finger, keep the setting low, and let the stone quality do the work.

 Key takeaway